 - Do you want to grow into it?

-Buying a pre-built shed can be easy and stress free if you’re using it for light storage.
+Buying a pre-built shed can be easy and stress-free if you’re using it for light storage.
 If you plan to store larger items like recreational vehicles or plan to use it for one of your hobbies, then a custom build is probably best for you.

 With the increase in the cost of materials, it may be tempting to look for cheaper alternatives.
-Remember, spending extra money up front on quality materials can bring you more years of use and enjoyment.
+Remember, spending extra money upfront on quality materials can bring you more years of use and enjoyment.

 Discuss your project with your local building inspector to see what city ordinances you must follow.
 The inspector may also be able to give you some building tips or information on current trends.

-If you’re a part of a homeowners’ association, they may need to approve your plans.
+If you’re part of a homeowners’ association, they may need to approve your plans.
 In addition, they may have requirements regarding size and cosmetic appearance.
 For example, the shingles on your shed roof may need to match your home.
-It’s best to find out what’s expected in the beginning of the process.
+It’s best to find out what’s expected at the beginning of the process.

 Your agent can make sure you get the appropriate insurance coverage for your new shed.

-Do you have any information you’d like to share?
-I’d love to hear from you please share them in the box below.
+Do you have any suggestions or information you’d like to share?
+I’d love to hear from you.
+Please share them in the box below.